ivan-kleshnin/query_format/README.md

 and field names are (or can be) naturally limited to alphanumerics and underscores by convention.

 Given that, it's much easier to escape and unescape values than fields.
-In the first case we just prepend or append any character _that the field can not start_ with to our values.
-In the second case we can't do the same for fields as values _can_ start with that character (and we need to apply some string transformation to BOTH to make them recognizable).
+In the first case we just prepend or append any character _that the field can not start_ with to our string values.
+In the second case we can't do the same for fields as a valid value _could_ start with that character (we need to apply some string transformation to BOTH to make them recognizable).

-Considering that there're much more potential values than fields in code (think of objects being values with each string value being necessary to escape) it still seems easier to escape fields instead of values.
+Considering that there're much more potential values than fields in code (think of objects being values with each string value being necessary to escape) it still seems more straightforward to escape fields instead of values.

 ```ts
 {